Andrea D'Amico (football agent)

-Andrea D'Amico (b.
-Verona, 29 August 1964) is an Italian sports agent.
+Andrea D'Amico is an Italian sports agent.

 He was one of the youngest FIFA-regulated agents, served as secretary general of the Assoprocuratori, has been deputy vice president of the Assoagenti since 2012 and is a member of the Italian FIGC Commissione Agenti.

 Biography

 As a teenager, D'Amico played several individual and team sports such as football, water polo, basketball and water skiing.
 Later, while studying at university, he worked as an instructor, teaching skiing and water skiing.
 His career as a sports agent began in July 1990.
 After graduating in law from the University of Modena in 1988, D'Amico studied for a master's degree in Marketing and Business Administration.
 During a casual meeting at the NH Milan Congress Centre, where the transfer market was being held, he met Oscar Damiani, who introduced him to Claudio Pasqualin, thus launching his career as a sports agent.
 In the beginning, he managed Pasqualin's players, then little by little began to manage his own, starting with the lower leagues.